 In some cases, the space-saving goes even further and manufacturers will even combine the shower and the sink.
-So instead of having a separate shower head, the sink extends to a wall-mount and becomes your shower.
+So instead of having a separate shower head, the sink extends to a wall mount and becomes your shower.
 It’s hard to beat that level of space-saving efficiency!

-Wet baths can found in some Class C RVs but they’re much more common in Class Bs and travel trailers.
+Wet baths can be found in some Class C RVs but they’re much more common in Class Bs and travel trailers.
 The smaller the RV, the more likely you’ll see a wet bath since even the smallest RVs can still fit a shower and toilet if they make use of a wet bath.

-- Very efficient in terms of space since every inch of your bathroom is functional.
+Very efficient in terms of space since every inch of your bathroom is functional.
 That leaves more room for other parts of the RV like the kitchen or bedroom.
 Or just allows you to have a very small RV overall!

-- In many cases, you end up with a larger shower since the entire bathroom is the shower.
+In many cases, you end up with a larger shower since the entire bathroom is the shower.
 While this isn’t the case in really small RVs, if you’ve got a Class C with a wet bath there’s a good chance you’ll end up with a relatively large shower.

-- No dusting is required!
+No dusting is required!
 While you still need to clean your bathroom, you certainly don’t need to worry about any dust build-up since the entire bathroom is getting rinsed down with every shower

-- Everything will be wet!
-That means you need to take special precautions for keeping your toilet paper dry or anything else that you don’t want to get soaked.
+This means you need to take special precautions for keeping your toilet paper dry or anything else that you don’t want to get soaked.
 This might not seem like a big deal at first but it can get old fast.
 Consider that if you or someone else needs to use a restroom within an hour of showering that everything in the bathroom will be wet!

-- There’s typically less storage space available since it takes a lot more effort to keep things dry in storage when the entire bathroom is getting wet.
+There’s typically less storage space available since it takes a lot more effort to keep things dry in storage when the entire bathroom is getting wet.
 So while you’re saving space with a small bathroom you might lose it in other space!

-- If you’re used to sharing a bathroom as part of the morning routine, a wet bath might not be ideal.
+If you’re used to sharing a bathroom as part of the morning routine, a wet bath might not be ideal.
 This is especially true for couples who might be used to sharing a bathroom during the morning routine.

-What is a Dry Bath in an RV?
+What Is A Dry Bath In An RV?

 A dry bath in an RV keeps the shower, toilet, and sink all completely separate.
-In most cases, it’s exactly what you’d expect to see in your home but the RV version will obviously be a lot smaller.
+In most cases, it’s exactly what you’d expect to see in your home, but the RV version will obviously be a lot smaller.
 In some rigs, the shower is across the hall so it’s more separate than a traditional bathroom.